GridGain-Demos/spring-data-training/docs/02-spring-boot-config.md

 - Knows how to generate Ignite-compatible SQL
 - Can connect via both the native thin client and JDBC
 - Logs cluster information on startup to verify connectivity

+You also understand:

+- How Ignite 3's schema-first approach works
+- How to map SQL types to Java types
+- How Spring Data JDBC annotations connect Java classes to database tables
+- Why the template's entity classes are structured the way they are

 ## Next Module